Crock Pot Beef Stew

 Ingredients

-- 2 lbs beef stew meat cut into 1 in cubes
+- 2 pounds beef stew meat cut into 1 inch cubes

 - 1 yellow onion diced